 There are low cost airlines offering cheap fares to Iceland, at the most you;ll get a water to drink on these flights, even a small earphone to listen to music or watch something is going to cost you, bring your own.

-In Reykjavik a small coffee, I am talking small as in a forth the size of a medium coffee at a Starbucks in America, the cost in Iceland is US$ 4, a bowl of soup at a very average place can cost US$ 15, Credit cards are accepted everywhere, Credit cards make you over spend.
+In Reykjavik a small coffee, I am talking small as in a third the size of a medium coffee at a Starbucks in America, the cost in Iceland is US$ 4, a bowl of soup at a very average place can cost US$ 15, Credit cards are accepted everywhere, Credit cards make you over spend.
 The reason for all this is so that you budget and plan your trip and enjoy it making the best of it.
 Don;t fall for the low cost air ticket or free stopover.

 Airport is 40 kilometers outside Reykjavik, cab to your hotel will be over $100 US, take a Bus to Reykjavik and the fare is about $20 one way.